peerkar/liferay-gsearch/README.md

 This application requires version 2.1.0 of the Soy portlet bridge.
 If you are using Liferay DXP service pack bundles, the minimum requirement is SP5.

 Some of the features require the custom Elasticsearch adapter.
+If you plan to use that, please also install a standalone Elasticsearch server to be able to configure custom mappings.
+Installing a standalone server is anyways recommended.

 If you are interested to get this to work with CE, please take a look at the FAQ below.

 # About Project Modules

 ## gsearch-core-api
-API module for the search backend logic.
+API module for the backend logic.

 ## gsearch-core-impl
 Implementation module for the backend logic.